How to transfer money to another bank account

 How long do transfers take?

-Transfers between Australian banks and financial institutions are typically processed within one business day.
+Transfers between Australian banks and financial institutions are typically processed within one to three business days.
+However, thanks to the NPP and real-time payments, a lot of banks are now offering instant payments between different accounts.

 Can I set up a recurring transfer?